sayyedulawwab/EFCoreVsDapper/README.md

 # EFCoreVsDapper

-I am benchmarking EFCore and Dapper
+I am benchmarking EFCore and Dapper with 1 Million records in a product table with SQL Server Database.

 ## Summary